Ocovert/Tutorial/README.md

 # Tutorial
-Final Challenge for INFOTC 2600
+By Orrie Covert

+For my Final Project for INFOTC 2600 I am creating a tutorial on the different core components that make up any computer or laptop.